m-escobar/cpf_tools/README.md

-# CpfTools (WIP)
+# CpfTools

-This is a gem with tools to work with Brazilian Tax ID, know as CPF.
+This is a gem with tools to work with the Brazilian Tax ID, known as CPF.

-This gem will validate the number itself, not if CPF is valid at govern department of Receita Federal.
+This gem will validate the number itself, and not if CPF is valid at govern department of Receita Federal.

 ## Installation